ZWasilonek/school-panel-control-webapp/README.md

 url="jdbc:mysql://localhost:3306/codeschool"
 ```

-## Run the application
-Tomcat
+There is a codeschool.sql file prepared for loading in the directory src/main/webapp/META-INF/sql <br>
+After loading the template into the database, we will be able to log in as: -> see "Project presentation" section

+Add server

 ## Project presentation
-There is a codeschool.sql file prepared for loading in the directory src/main/webapp/META-INF/sql <br>
-After loading the template into the database, we will be able to log in as:
+You already have users at your disposal in the database:

 * ordinary user without additional privileges:
 ```